roynilakshi91/Customer-Analysis-on-Super-Store-in-Tableau/README.md

    - Revenue per State
    - Revenue based on Month of the Year
    - Revenue based on Age
-   - Quantity: Discount Percentage Correlation
+   - Quantity: Discount Percentage Correlation - positive relation,if the discount percentage if high, customers likely to shop/order more in quantity.
-   - Percetage of Revenue per Year
+   - Percetage per Revenue per Region - Donut chart
-   - Revenue category per Gender
+   - Revenue category per Gender - butterfly chart as the category is repeating for each gender
    - Build the dashboard

+Note: When both the rows and columns are in measure, we tend to chnage it both in Dimension to see the pattern